Becoming a technician

 What is the Technician Commitment?

-Over 80 universities and research institutions across the UK have backed a pledge to support their technicians.
+More than 80 universities and research institutions across the UK have backed a pledge to support their technicians.
 To safeguard vital technical skills, five target areas have been identified.
 The commitment will ensure greater visibility, recognition, career development and sustainability for technicians across all disciplines.